 Matous Michal was appointed to the second violin section of the Chicago Symphony Orchestra by Music Director Riccardo Muti in February 2016.
 He previously was a member of the first violin section of the Grant Park Orchestra.
 Michal received praise from “The New York Times” for an appearance as concertmaster of the Manhattan School of Music Symphony Orchestra in Strauss’s “Ein Heldenleben.”

-Originally from the Czech Republic, Michal began his violin studies at the age of four under his father Ladislav Michal.
-At age 14 Matous made his solo debut as a result of winning the Dubai International Competition for Young Virtuosos performing the Paganini Violin Concerto No. 1 with the Symphonic Orchestra of P.I.
-Tchaikovsky Moscow.
-Since then he has won numerous other awards.
+A native of the Czech Republic, Matous Michal began his violin studies at the age of four under his father Ladislav Michal.
+At 14, he made his debut as soloist after winning the Dubai International Competition for Young Virtuosos performing Paganini’s Violin Concerto no. 1 with the symphony orchestra of the Moscow State Tchaikovsky Conservatory.
+Since then, he has won numerous other awards.

-He began studies at the Prague Conservatory at age 14 as a student of Jaroslav Foltyn.
-After graduating, he joined the studio of Glenn Dicterow at the Juilliard School where he completed his bachelor’s degree.
-He earned his master’s degree from the Manhattan School of Music in the Orchestral Performance program with Mr. Dicterow and Lisa Kim in May 2016, four months after joining the CSO.
+Also at 14, he began studies at the Prague Conservatory as a student of Jaroslav Foltýn.
+After graduating, he joined the studio of Glenn Dicterow at the Juilliard School, where he completed his bachelor’s degree.
+He earned a master’s degree from the Manhattan School of Music in the orchestral performance program under Dicterow and Lisa Kim in May 2016, four months after joining the CSO.

-Matous joined the CSO alongside his brother and fellow violinist Simon Michal in February 2016.
+Matous Michal joined the CSO alongside his brother, fellow violinist Simon Michal.